cheshirediore/Sudoku/ReadMe.md

 ## Phase 3: Difficulty

-Phase 3 focuses on refining the "minimal" puzzle from phase 3 into categories of Easy, Medium, Hard, Expert.
+Phase 3 focuses on refining the "minimal" puzzle from Puzzle Generation into categories of Easy, Medium, Hard, Expert.
 Milestones include:
 - Formally define each category
 - Implement difficulty selection method(s)

 ## Phase 4: Clean-up and Generalize API

 Phase 4 focuses on refactoring the codebase, and cleaning up the accessors and public methods.
-This phase prepares the backend code to play well with others, with emphasis on preparation for phase 6.
+This phase prepares the backend code to play well with others, with emphasis on preparation for the GUI.
 Milestones TBD.

 ## Phase 5: GUI